Azure/fta-windowsvirtualdesktop/doc/concepts.md

 In order to understand where all these pieces sit, please refer to the below high level diagram
 ![Concept Diagram](/png/wvd-concepts-diag.png)

-End user is WVD Remote Desktop Client.
+End user is WVD Remote Desktop Client

 ![End user view](/png/wvd-solution-end-user-view.png)

 ## Helpful links